 Drexel University School of Education

 Drexel University’s PhD in Education and Educational Leadership program is designed for those who aspire to be leaders in the field of education as researchers, scholars and instructors in higher education and in educational, community or corporate settings.

 The PhD in Education program is grounded in cross-cultural educational leadership, policy, and theory-driven research and demands extensive preparation in quantitative and qualitative research methods.
-Delivered as part of our Philadelphia on-campus, the Education PhD degree program is situated in the framework of collaborative, transformational learning and knowledge generation.
+Delivered on-campus in Philadelphia, the Education PhD degree program is situated in the framework of collaborative, transformational learning and knowledge generation.

 Education PhD Research Program